On annular short-time stability conditions for generalized Persidskii systems: Application to Recurrent Neural Networks

 since

-The oAS conditions in Theorem~\ref{thm_CTRNN_oAS} with $\; \epsilon_1 = 0.06, \; \epsilon_2 =0.08, \; \delta_1 =1.5, \; \delta_2=1.6, \; u(t) = , \; T=1$, and $\gamma_0 = 16$ are verified.
+The oAS conditions in Theorem~\ref{thm_CTRNN_oAS} with $\; \delta_1 =1.2, \; \delta_2=1.3, \; u(t) = , \; T=1$, and $\gamma_0 = 16$ are verified.
 The trajectory of the norm of the output with a nonzero initial state on $t \in [0,1]$ is shown in Fig.~\ref{fig:y}.
+From this plot, we see that the given estimates are rather tight, considering the trajectory closely approaches the border at $t=1$, which means oAS of the considered system.

+Moreover, we illustrated the AS property of the considered CTRNN.
+We omitted the output $y$ and let the other system parameters remain unchanged for brevity.
+The AS conditions are verified by

-From this plot, we see that the given estimates are rather tight, considering the trajectory approaches closely the border at $t=1$, which means oAS of the considered system.
-Here only the time instants $t=0$ and $t=1$ are taken into account.
-This demonstrates the main difference between ASTS and AS, and the usefulness of the latter notion (in the presence of output, oAS can be applied, for instance, in this example). \end{exmp}
+Also, the trajectory of $\rVert x(t) \rVert$ with a nonzero initial state over the time interval $[0,1]$ is presented in Fig. \ref{fig:x}, from which one can easily see that the ASTS is not satisfied since $0.9 \leq \rVert x(t) \rVert \leq 1$ does not hold for all $t \in [0,1]$, while the AS property was verified (only the time instants $t=0$ and $t=1$ are taken into account).
+This demonstrates the main difference between ASTS and AS, and the usefulness of the latter notion (in the presence of output, oAS can be applied, for instance, in this example).